November 07, 2018

 In the Ohio Senate, pro-gun candidates ruled the day.
 The Republicans successfully defended every seat and picked up one as Michael Rulli (R) defeated John Boccieri (D) in the 33rd district currently held by a Democrat.
 District 3 was won by Anne Gonzales by 329 votes, or 0.25% of votes cast, triggering an automatic recount.

 In the Ohio House, the Democrats picked up several suburban districts in Franklin County, but Republicans fared well elsewhere, holding onto their super-majority.

 96 of 113 (85%) of BFA-endorsed candidates won their contests.

 The Democrats had three candidates (Richard Cordray, Zack Space, and John Boccieri) who have all been endorsed by NRA/BFA in the past.
 All three of those candidates have abandoned gun owners and voted against our rights, and all three lost their election.
-Bottom line, gun owners have good memories, and
+Bottom line, gun owners have good memories, and they vote.

 We want to thank all our supporters who voted for and worked on campaigns of our endorsed candidates.
 While George Soros and Michael Bloomberg try to buy influence with their billions, we count on our members to roll up their sleeves and get busy.
 Grassroots work pays off again.